When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Construction Breakdown

 The Origin 2.0 Mattress is exclusively available to customers in Canada.
-Its sticker price is below-average compared to other all-foam models on the market, and Polysleep ships the mattress free of charge throughout the provinces.
-Your order comes with a 100-night trial, during which you may return the mattress after sleeping on it for at least 45 nights.
+Polysleep ships the mattress for free throughout the provinces.
+Your order comes with a 100-night trial, during which you may return the mattress after 45 nights.
 The manufacturer’s warranty covers structural and material defects for up to 10 years.

 Best Mattress for Back Pain